Lapatinib (By mouth)

 How to Use This Medicine:

-- Take the tablets at least 1 hour before or 1 hour after a meal.
-You might be told to take several tablets for each dose, and you should take them at the same time.
+- Take lapatinib at least 1 hour before or 1 hour after a meal.
+Take all the tablets at the same time.

 - This medicine is given together with capecitabine or letrozole.
 Follow your doctor's instructions on when to take these medicines.

 - Read and follow the patient instructions that come with this medicine.
 Talk to your doctor or pharmacist if you have any questions.